Kompagnistræde 20: Laalle and the new building

 The property was listed in the new cadastre of 1806 as No. 70 in Snaren's Quarter.
 It was still owned by Lalle at that time.

 Nicolay Bierre

-The property was later owned by brewer Nicolay Bierre (1688-1867).
+The property was later owned by brewer Nicolay Bierre (1688–1867).
 He was the son of distiller Søren Bjerre.
 His two eldest brothers were also brewers.
-The eldest brother owned the brewert at Store Kongensgade No. 55 (now Store Kongensgade 63).
+The eldest brother Andreas Hansen Bjerre owned the brewery at Store Kongensgade No. 55 (now Store Kongensgade 63).
+The other brother Jens Christian Bjerre owned the property Brolæggerstræde 11.